NCAS-CMS/cfa-conventions/source/cfa.md

 ### Units and calendar

-A fragment may have any units that are equivalent, but not necessarily equals, to the units of the aggregated variable.
-The fragment's units are changed to the aggregated variable's units, if required, by applying an appropriate additive offset and/or multiplicative scale factor to the fragment's data.
+A fragment may have any units that are equivalent, but not necessarily equal, to the units of the aggregated variable.
+The fragment's units will be changed to the aggregated variable's units, if required, by applying the appropriate multiplicative scale factor and/or additive offset to the fragment's data.
 For reference time units, the calendars of the aggregated variable and a fragment must also be equivalent.
 For fragments contained in the parent file or in external netCDF files, the units attribute must be defined for data that represent